List

 Iterate over a given list and run a given function on every element.

-Note: The original list is left unmodified.
+Note: The original list is not modified.

 Parameters

-: the function to call on each element
+_L: the list to iterate over_func: the function to call on each element

 Example